-SIDAC follows EBA MRT regulatory technical standards3, the Commission Delegated Regulation (EU) No 604/2014 and Guideline 4/Title I No. 5 of the July 2021 EBA Guidelines on Sound Remuneration Policies to identify the following groups of employees as MRTs based on qualitative criteria (related to the role and decision-making authority of employees) and quantitative criteria (related to the level of total gross remuneration in absolute or relative terms).
-All MRTs are annually notified of their MRT status and specific remuneration regulatory requirements and requested to acknowledge their understanding of the requirements.
+SIDAC follows the EBA MRT regulatory technical standards5, the Commission Delegated Regulation (EU) No 604/2014 and Guideline 4/Title I No. 5 of the July 2021 EBA Guidelines on Sound Remuneration Policies to identify the following groups of employees as MRTs based on qualitative criteria (related to the role and decision-making authority of employees) and quantitative criteria (related to the level of total gross remuneration in absolute or relative terms).
+All MRTs are annually notified of their MRT status and specific remuneration regulatory requirements.